Periodontics

 What is the difference between periodontics and hygiene appointments?

-Periodontists can provide a deeper clean around the gum area – root planning – and remove pockets of infection.
+Periodontists can provide a deeper clean around the gum area – root planing – and remove pockets of infection.
 They help to combat the progression of periodontitis.

 What treatments are involved with periodontics?